Welcome to Year 5.

-We are getting nearer to the top of the school and have lots of work to do this year but it will also be plenty of fun.
+Mr Harverson is the class teacher for year five.
+Now we are getting nearer to the top of the school we have lots of work to do this year but it will also be plenty of fun.

 Full kits are needed on both days with long hair tied back and no jewellery.
-Trainers and tracksuits can be worn for outside PE as the weather gets colder.
+Trainers and tracksuits can be worn for outside PE during the colder weather.
 Any colour, any style is fine.

-This should look familiar as all of the children have stuck a copy into their homework books.
+As the homework tasks are completed, children can bring them in to sticky into their homework books.
 They can be completed in any order and returned for the teacher to look at, at any time.